 These mighty blues are Michigan’s pride and joy.
-Fresh Michigan blueberries are available from July to September, and frozen blueberries and blueberry products can be enjoyed throughout the year.
+Fresh Michigan blueberries are available from July to September, and frozen, dried and juiced blueberries and blueberry products can be enjoyed throughout the year.

 Michigan blueberry facts:

-- Michigan leads the nation in growing blueberries and produces more than 30 different varieties
+- Michigan ranks third in growing blueberries, producing an average of 92 million pounds with more than 30 different varieties

 - Allegan, Berrien, Muskegon, Ottawa and Van Buren counties comprise the state’s primary blueberry growing region

-- Michigan has almost 21,000 acres devoted entirely to blueberries
+- Michigan has more than 20,000 acres devoted entirely to blueberries

 - Blueberries have consistently been recognized as the fruit with the highest antioxidant activity